SDU-eScience/UCloud/storage-service/wiki/workspaces.md

 service.__

-Once a service is done using a workspace files are transferred back into the managed part of SDUCloud.
+Once a service is done using a workspace files are transferred back into the managed part of UCloud.
 Before we do this we sanitize all data.
 The sanitization step normalizes all permissions, ACLs and UIDs.
 We also remove all symbolic links found within the workspace.
 [Events](./events.md) are emitted when the workspace is closed.

-It should be noted that the changes a service makes in a workspace is not visible inside of SDUCloud _before_ the workspace is closed.
+It should be noted that the changes a service makes in a workspace is not visible inside of UCloud _before_ the workspace is closed.